qgis/QGIS-Enhancement-Proposals/QEP-3-QGIS_Long_Term_Releases.rst

 2) **Latest Release nightly packages.** These packages will be built on a nightly basis against the latest release branch.
 They are intended to provide testers and folks doing QA with a platform to test the upcoming even numbered patch level release against the latest release branch.
-3)**Latest Release packages.** These are release packages made at a fixed 4 month interval.
+3) **Latest Release packages.** These are release packages made at a fixed 4 month interval.
 They represent a snapshot of the development version with new features and an incremental feature release.
 The packages are released after a freeze period and in terms of stability reflect the second most stable packages we offer (after LTR packages).
 4) **LTR nightly packages.** These are preview packages for the impending LTR patch level release.
 They are intended